Walk to Defeat ALS

 Walk in honor.
 Walk in memory.
 Walk to defeat ALS.
 Our signature walk is a nationwide movement.
 Find a walk near you!Learn More

 Helen Keller once said, "Alone we can do little, together we can do so much."
 How true that is!
 It is the many helping hands and kind hearts of our volunteers that enable the Greater Philadelphia Chapter to comfort and strengthen those who live with ALS.
-Thank you to each and every one of our incredible volunteers!Read Margaret's Story
+Thank you to each and every one of our incredible volunteers!Read Steve's Story

 Join Us Online for Latest Information on ALS Research & Care

 The Chapter's 2020 Help & Hope Symposium is an exciting VIRTUAL ONLINE experience for everyone affected by ALS.
 Presentations from nationally recognized experts in ALS care and research are available here on our website and on our Facebook and YouTube pages for you to view and share.Learn More

 - Please be assured that the work of the ALS Association will continue.

 - Our first priority is the safety and well-being of people with ALS, their families and caregivers, and our staff.

 - Chapter staff will be working remotely and still available to our constituents daily.

 - We anticipate that some activities may need to be cancelled, modified or rescheduled; we will communicate with you directly regarding changes to upcoming plans, so please watch your email.

 - You can find the latest updates about our activities on our Facebook and Twitter pages.